ZIB-IOL/ApproximateVanishingIdeals.jl/docs/src/docs_custom_oracle.md

 Let's write a function that computes all the necessary parts.
 Inlcuding a $\frac{2}{m}$ factor instead of $\frac{1}{m}$ is just personal preference.
 We simply divide by $2$ later.

 ````@example docs_custom_oracle
+using AVI
+using FrankWolfe
+using LinearAlgebra
+using Random

 function prepare_data(A, b)
+    m, _ = size(A)
     # A.T A
     A_squared = 2/m * (A' * A)